 No matter what age you are, sleep is an important part of living a healthy lifestyle.
 For many seniors, getting restful sleep at night can be challenging.
 It is not uncommon to experience changes in sleep patterns as people age.
 What is important is how those sleep habits can be changed to ensure a better night’s sleep.

 While there is no one reason seniors may experience sleep challenges, it seems to be an inevitable aging fact that comes with the territory.
-At Northfield, the experienced staff understands the challenges that seniors face and makes every effort to create a comfortable environment for residents to live in their own homes and obtain the best sleep possible.
-Learn more about the by calling 844.334.1490.
+At Northfield, the experienced staff understands the challenges seniors face and makes every effort to create a comfortable environment for residents to live in their own homes and obtain the best sleep possible.
+Learn more about them by calling 844.334.1490.

 The Sleep And Aging Connection

 Many people find that sleep becomes more elusive with each passing year.
 They wake up more often during the night, find it harder to fall asleep, and ultimately, sleep less per night.
 What is this connection between sleep and aging that threatens the health and well-being of those over 65?
 Several common reasons resonate among many older adults, including:

 - Pain and discomfort

 - Restless leg syndrome

 Sleep cycles or stages of sleep change as we get older.
 While younger people spend more time in later, deeper sleep stages, this cycle changes to more sleep in the earlier, lighter stage.
 The body’s circadian rhythm alters over time, encouraging seniors to be sleepy earlier in the day and rising earlier in the morning.

 While a short nap during the day may be beneficial, the frequency and duration of naps may impact a senior’s ability to sleep at night.
 External factors such as daylight savings time, noise or light distractions, and jet lag can interrupt the body’s natural sleep patterns and are more difficult to recover from.